Introduction

 Nikon D1

+15 February 1999: Nikon announced it was working on "a new professional class, high-quality digital Single Lens Reflex Camera."
 15 June, 1999: Nikon announces the D1, the world's first practical DSLR.
 It is the first practical DSLR because it's the first DSLR with good enough image quality for print (2.7 MP), fast enough (4.5 FPS) and priced low enough ($5,000) and functional enough to be sensible to use daily as a primary camera.
 It's also the first DSLR made with Nikon electronics in a Nikon body, by Nikon.

 It replaced film at forward-looking newspapers.